- Gross premiums written increased in 2012: fourth quarter up 37%, full year up 9%

 The table below summarizes gross premiums written by business component:

 The Company experienced significant top line growth in the 2012 fourth quarter, resulting in an increase of 9% in 2012 full year gross premiums written compared to 2011.
 Both ART and transportation were up significantly for the 2012 fourth quarter with growth of 47% and 32%, respectively compared to the prior year.
-2012 full year gross premiums written for both the ART and transportations components increased 11%, specialty personal lines decreased 5%, and Hawaii and Alaska was flat compared to full year 2011.
+2012 full year gross premiums written for both the ART and transportations components increased 11%, specialty personal lines decreased 5%, and

 The 2012 fourth quarter growth in the ART component is attributable primarily to new national account business as well as increasing rates which were partially offset by declines related to certain program business that is in run-off.
 National account business is comprised of larger entities for which the Company designs customized alternative risk programs.
 Due to their relative size, new national accounts are often in the pipeline for multiple periods and can cause lumpiness in quarterly gross premiums written.